heavyai/heavydb/docs/source/execution/kernels.rst

 Execution Kernels
 ==================

-Query execution begins with ``Executor::dispatchFragments`` and ends with reducing results from each device and returning a ``ResultSet`` back to the ``RelAlgExecutor``.
+Query execution begins with ``Executor::dispatchFragments`` and ends with reducing results from each device and returning a ``ResultSet`` back to the :cpp:class:`RelAlgExecutor`.
 Each device (GPU or CPU thread) has a dedicated CPU thread.
 All devices initialize state and execute queries in parallel.
 On CPU, this means the execution within a single device is not parallel.
 On GPU, execution within a device also occurs in parallel.

 Input data is assigned to the relevant device in a pre-processing step.
 Input fragments are typically assigned in round-robin order, unless the input data is sharded.
 For sharded input data, all shards of the same `key` are assigned to the same device.
 Input assignment is managed by the ``QueryFragmentDescriptor``.